How to breastfeed twins: The logistics of breastfeeding twins when on your own.

 Loading the Babies

-I used a nursing pillow the whole time I breastfed the girls.
+I used a twin breastfeeding pillow the whole time I breastfed the girls.
 I cannot say enough good things about the My Brest Friend Twins Nursing Pillow.
-It made nursing so much easier, and yes is worth every penny.
+It made tandem nursing my twins together so much easier, and yes is worth every penny.

-I didn’t like using a pillow with Ben, but with the girls having the pillow was a must.
+I didn’t like using a pillow with Ben, but when it came to tandem feeding the girls, having the pillow was a must.
 It gave me a shelf basically to hold the girls on.
 It was all one piece so nothing slipped out of place.
 And the gentle slope towards mean meant the babies couldn’t roll off.

 It also strapped on to me like a giant fanny pack, so I could put it on and walk around with it.
 (Not with the babies on it, of course, it isn’t that strong.
 But I could carry a baby and not need to hold the pillow up.)